 Cape Town’s famous botanical gardens, Kirstenbosch, are particularly beautiful and include an exhibition of African sculpture.
 A visit here is a lovely way to pass an afternoon.
 A drive around Cape Point makes a very good outing, setting out via the spectacular Chapman’s Peak Drive and returning by Boulders Beach, with its resident penguins.
 If you are interested in South Africa’s past, a trip to Robben Island will give you an interesting insight into Nelson Mandela’s years in prison.
 A township tour is also fascinating, as is the District Six Museum, which shows the impact of apartheid policies in Cape Town during the 1960s.

 The Cape Winelands are within an hour’s drive and are well worth a visit even if you don’t like wine, as the mountain setting is very beautiful.
 If you have the time, we suggest that you stay there for a night or two as there are some lovely places to stay and some of the best restaurants in South Africa.
+Check out the YZ guide on how to spend a luxurious and romantic weekend in Franschhoek.

 TIME OF YEAR TO TRAVEL